Kevin99z/CSE240A_branch_predictor/report.md

 | mm_1  | 1.003           | 1.061           | 1.000           | 6.696     | 2.581              |
 | mm_2  | 6.935           | 6.654           | 6.752           | 10.138    | 8.483              |

+## Contribution

+Zeyuan Zhang implement G-share predictor and Tournament predictor, Xiang Yu implement PA predictor and custom predictor.
+Zeyuan Zhang and Xiang Yu both debugged each other's code and discussed how to implement our custom predictor.
+We each conduct half of the performance evaluation and write half of the report.
+We share the same contribution to this project.

 ## Citations

 [1] Kessler, Richard E. "The alpha 21264 microprocessor." *IEEE micro* 19.2 (1999): 24-36.